for performing arts

 He has been working on his own choreographic projects since 1999.
 At the same time he has developed a multi-faceted, customisable approach to creation, using different fields and media in different and specific contexts.

 Since 2003, he has focused his research on the bi-portrait, a subterfuge he devised for encountering someone.
 In 2008, on the principle of cross portrait, he creates two choreagraphic pieces dealing with otherness : bi-portrait Jean-Yves and bi-portrait Yves C., the first with a parish priest, the second with the choreographer of a traditional Breton dance school.
-He creates Round Round Round (film dealing with a fair in a village without any fair nor village), in 2011, Numéro d'objet, a quatuor of women, who have been dancers since the 80's, for whom the matter of carreer and generation is a major issue, Yellow Project (piece for 50 yellow-lovers), in 2012 Sueños (written and performed with the singer Elli Medeiros) and Chorus (piece for 24 choir members), in 2013 enjoy the silence (written and performed with the writer Celia Houdart), in 2014, Pour Ethan (solo for the teenager Ethan Cabon) and Set-Up (project for 4 dancers, 4 musicians and a light designer), in 2015 Llamame Lola and Avec Anastasia (solo for the teenager Anastasia Moussier), in 2016 membre fantôme with Erwan Keravec, performance as part the Sujets à Vif programme, in 2017 Footballeuses.
-The last performance Soli has been created at L'échangeur, CDCN Hauts de France, as part of the festival C'est comme ca! in October 2017.
+He creates Round Round Round (film dealing with a fair in a village without any fair nor village); in 2011, Numéro d'objet, a quatuor of women, who have been dancers since the 80's, for whom the matter of carreer and generation is a major issue, and Yellow Project (piece for 50 yellow-lovers); in 2012 Sueños (written and performed with the singer Elli Medeiros) and Chorus (piece for 24 choir members); in 2013 enjoy the silence (written and performed with the writer Celia Houdart); in 2014, Pour Ethan (solo for the teenager Ethan Cabon) and Set-Up (project for 4 dancers, 4 musicians and a light designer); in 2015 Llamame Lola and Avec Anastasia (solo for the teenager Anastasia Moussier); in 2016 Membre fantôme with Erwan Keravec, performance as part the Sujets à Vif programme; in 2017 Footballeuses, Mit Daudi and Soli.
+His last performance, Ben & Luc has been created at Festival d'Avignon and co-hosted by Les Hivernales - CDCN d'Avignon in July 2018.

 Since 2010, Mickaël Phelippeau has been the artistic director of the festival À DOMICILE in Guissény (Brittany, France).
 Every year, he invites choreographers to work in residency with the inhabitants of this village.